Steady decline in youth hockey participation in Canada raises concerns about the future of the sport

 Programs like First Shift and Scotiabank’s Hockey For All are among the steps being taken to stop the slide.
 Kinnaly said Bauer’s program has been “immensely successful” at not only getting kids into hockey but keeping them, with a retention rate around 60%, and has discussed ways of introducing new Canadians to the game like equipment being part of the welcome package upon signing up for a checking account.

-But there are still systemic issues, from crumbling infastruture and a lack of new rinks to inflationary pressure on pricing.
+But there are still systemic issues, from crumbling infrastructure and a lack of new rinks to inflationary pressure on pricing.

 The woes are not being seen at the NHL level, where revenue continues to rise and fan interest is growing.
-In the U.S., youth hockey participation has slowly grown to nearly 400,000 registered players, surpassing Canada in 2021.
+In the U.S., youth hockey participation has slowly grown to nearly 400,000 registered players.

 Instead, the existential crisis for the home of hockey exists at places like the Brampton rink, where the players and fans of tomorrow are developed.
 There are encouraging signs, such as hockey still being the preferred sports for First Nations youth and nearly 40% of First Shift participants being girls as the women’s game gets more attention — but the overall trend has presented a painful question that must be answered.

-Note: This story has been corrected to update the registration numbers from Hockey Canada in 2022 and 2023.